 To diagnose acoustic neuroma, your doctor will likely:

 - evaluate your hearing

-Memorial Sloan Kettering doctors use cutting-edge imaging tests such as MRI to see get detailed images of brain tissue.
-To do an MRI, the radiologist or his or her assistant gives you a harmless dye by intravenous injection (IV).
-The dye circulates through your system and gives a physical outline of the tumor and other nearby structures so we can see clearly what is going on.
+Memorial Sloan Kettering doctors use cutting-edge imaging tests such as MRI to get detailed images of brain tissue.
+During an MRI, the radiologist or his or her assistant gives you a dye by intravenous injection (IV).
+The dye circulates through your system, giving a physical outline of the tumor and other nearby structures on the images so we can see clearly what is going on.